cfe-lab/MiCall/CONTRIBUTING.md

 ### BaseSpace
 Set up the [native apps virtual machine][bsvm], and configure a shared folder called MiCall that points to the source code.
+To get the shared folder working, you'll probably need to update the VBox guest additions and add the basespace user to the `vboxsf` group.
 Make sure you have a developer account on illumina.com.

 Use the `docker_build.py` script to build a Docker image and push it to BaseSpace.
 If you add `-t vX.Y`, it will add a tag to the Docker image.
 If you